-- 1. From the comfort of your home, log onto the Amana Academy website homepage and click on the tab that reads "Parents" and then "Volunteering". - 2.
-Read through the information on the How to Become an Amana Volunteer page.
-Attend a Volunteer Orientation.
+- 1. From the comfort of your home, log onto the Amana Academy website homepage and click on the tab that reads "Parents" and then "Volunteering". - Read through the information on the How to Become an Amana Volunteer page.
+Complete a Volunteer Orientation.
 You can reach out to our Parent Liaison, Valeria Hernandez (vhernandez@amanaacademy.org) for more information. - 3.
 Print, complete and bring with you to the orientation the Volunteer Confidentiality Agreement and Fulton County Schools Parent Volunteer Registration Form (archived on the website). - 4.
-Obtain and submit a background check.
+Obtain and submit a background check only if you're chaperoning an overnight field studies.

-How Long Will It Take to Complete The Volunteer Orientation/Certification?
+• How Long Will It Take to Complete The Volunteer Orientation/Certification?